Z-siteA Companion to the Works of Louis Zukofsky

 |AN ERA.
 1970 Unicorn Postcard Series I / Unicorn Press, P.O.
 Box 1469, Santa Barbara, Calif. $1.75. [standard size postcard] |

 [The opening block of three lines of “A”-22 printed in dark blue letters on a yellow background and signed LZ.
-One of a series of 8 postcards that also includes: James Tate’s “Jim’s All Night Diner,” Gary Snyder’s “Go Round,” Nhat Hanh & Vo-Dinh’s “Peace,” a Papuan Drawing Post Card, Octavio Paz & Tim Reynolds’ “Scribble,” Anselm Hollo’s “Message.”
+Series I of three series of 8 postcards each that also includes: James Tate’s “Jim’s All Night Diner,” Gary Snyder’s “Go Round,” Nhat Hanh & Vo-Dinh’s “Peace,” a Papuan Drawing Post Card, Octavio Paz & Tim Reynolds’ “Scribble,” Anselm Hollo’s “Message.”
 On the paper binder for the series, LZ’s poem is listed as “Concrete Poem”].

-New York Designed and printed at the Ferguson Press, Cambridge, Mass.
-26 copies lettered A to Z. 100 copies numbered and signed.
+Designed and printed at the Ferguson Press, Cambridge, Mass. .

 [10 unnumbered pages of text of the first 100 lines of “A”-22, excluding the opening block of three lines].